spiral/docs/docs/en/cookbook/simple-chat.md

     }
 }
 ```

+As you can notice in the example above, we use `channels` field to automatically subscribe the user to the
+desired channels after connecting to the server.
+And we don't need to subscribe the user to the channel manually
+on the client side.

 > **Note**
 > When we respond to the request, we also pass the user's data to the `data` field to be able to use it in the